aisha-w/aisha-w.github.io/samples/README.md

 I focus on clear, concise, and technically-accurate documentation that is fueled by empathy, accessibility, and equity.

-Sometimes I visit websites, and [edit their copy](../copyedits/README.md).
-These are good for getting a sense of my proofreading, editing, and organizational sensibilities.

 ### documentation

 <a href="../assets/cs177-funspec.pdf" target="_blank">Functional specification of a simple tarot reader web app.</a>